lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This specification defines an attribute and an extension that allow for conveyance of Evidence in Certificate Signing Requests (CSRs) in either PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads which provides an elegant and automatable mechanism for meeting requirements such as those in the CA/B Forum's {{CSBR}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitutes Evidence about its running environment.
+As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitutes Evidence about its running environment(s).
 While the term "attestation" is not defined in RFC 9334, it was later defined in {{?I-D.ietf-rats-tpm-based-network-device-attest}}, it refers to the activity of producing and appraising remote attestation Evidence.
 A Relying Party may consult an Attestation Result produced by a Verifier that has appraised the Evidence in making policy decisions about the trustworthiness of the
 Target Environment being assessed via appraisal of Evidence. {{architecture}} provides the basis to illustrate in this document how the various roles in the RATS architecture map to a certificate requester and a CA/RA.

-At the time of writing, several standard and several proprietary attestation technologies are in use.
+At the time of writing, several standard and several proprietary remote attestation technologies are in use.
 This specification thereby is intended to be as technology-agnostic as it is feasible with respect to implemented remote attestation technologies.
-Instead, it focuses on (1) the conveyance of Evidence via CSRs while making minimal assumptions about content or format of the transported Evidence and (2) the conveyance of sets of certificates used for validation of Evidence.
+Hence, this specification focuses on (1) the conveyance of Evidence via CSRs while making minimal assumptions about content or format of the transported Evidence and (2) the conveyance of sets of certificates used for validation of Evidence.
-The certificates typically contain one or more certification paths rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the Evidence statement.
+The certificates typically contain one or more certification paths rooted in a device manufacture trust anchor and the leaf certificate being on the device in question.
+The leaf certificate is associated with key material that takes on the role of an Attestation Key and is used to Evidence originating from the Attester.

 This document specifies a CSR Attribute (or Extension for Certificate Request Message Format (CRMF) CSRs) for carrying Evidence.
 Evidence can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about which Verifier (software package) will be capable of parsing it.
 A set of EvidenceStatements may be grouped together along with the set of CertificateAlternatives needed to validate them to form a EvidenceBundle.
 One or more EvidenceBundles may be placed into the id-aa-evidence CSR Attribute (or CRFM Extension).

-A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence asserting firmware version and other general properties of the device, or Evidence signed using different cryptographic algorithms.
+A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key, Evidence asserting firmware version and other general properties of the device, or Evidence signed using different cryptographic algorithms.

-With these attributes, additional information information is available to an RA or CA which may be used to decide whether to issue a certificate and what certificate profile to apply.
+With these attributes, additional information information is available to an RA or CA, which may be used to decide whether to issue a certificate and what certificate profile to apply.
 The scope of this document is, however, limited to the conveyance of Evidence within CSR.
 The exact format of the